Paradise Papers: Austria

 Alfred Gusenbauer was head of the Social Democratic Party of Austria from 2000 to 2008 and Austria's chancellor from January 2007 to December 2008.
 He is listed as a director for Novia Management, a Maltese company listed as a shareholder in Novia Funds Sicav Plc, also Malta-based, which includes among its other shareholders Tal Silberstein, who was arrested in 2017 with Beny Steinmetz on charges of money laundering, then released.
 Silberstein had served as Gusenbauer's campaign advisor.

 France

 The French filmmaker Jean-Jacques Annaud is listed in the papers.
 As a result of the investigation, according to his lawyer, the filmmaker informed French tax authorities in the month preceding the release of the papers about his offshore holdings.

 Greece

 Mareva Grabowski is listed in the Paradise Papers.
-She is the wife of Kyriakos Mitsotakis, who later became Prime Minister of Greece.
+She is married to Kyriakos Mitsotakis, who later became Prime Minister of Greece.
 She owns 50% of an offshore company, Eternia Capital Management in the Cayman Islands.
-This match is verified in Appleby and on listed in Cayman records on 30 March 2010.
+This match was verified in Appleby and listed in Cayman records on 30 March 2010.

 In total, 2.829 Greek names are listed in the papers, including several prominent businesspeople.

 Ireland

 U2 lead singer Bono is listed in the papers as an investor in a Lithuanian shopping centre via a Malta-based company.
+Limerick's first directly elected mayor, John Moran, was also listed in the leaked documents.